 Pathway snow clearing

-We also clear sidewalks bordering City parks and other City properties within 24 hours of a snowfall ending.
+We also manage the clearing of sidewalks bordering City parks and other City properties within 24 hours of a snowfall ending.
 Sidewalks bordering private property are to be cleared by the owner/occupant of the adjacent property.

 Pathways and sidewalks in East Village, St. Patrick's Island and along the Riverwalk are cleared by the Calgary Municipal Land Corporation.
 Please submit clearing requests to CMLC directly by email or by calling 403-718-0300.